Pure-Circuit: Tight Inapproximability for PPAD: The Problem

 \end{itemize} \end{definition}

 The following theorem is our main technical result and is proved in \cref{sec:main-proof}.

 \begin{theorem} The \pcircuit problem is \ppad/-complete. \end{theorem}

 The most important part of this statement is of course the \ppad/-hardness of \pcircuit, but let us briefly discuss the other part, namely the \ppad/-membership.
 This is obtained as a byproduct of our results in \cref{sec:applications}, where we reduce \pcircuit to various problems that are known to lie in \ppad/.
 However, there is also a more direct way to prove membership in \ppad/, and in particular to establish the existence of a solution, and we briefly sketch it here.
 Indeed, the \pcircuit problem can be reduced to the problem of finding a Brouwer fixed point of a continuous function $F$, a problem known to lie in \ppad/~\cite{Papadimitriou94-TFNP-subclasses,EtessamiY10-FIXP}.
 Given an instance of \pcircuit with $n$ nodes, the function $F: [0,1]^n \to [0,1]^n$ is constructed by letting $x \in [0,1]^n$ represent an assignment of values to the $n$ nodes, and by defining $F_i(x) \in [0,1]$ as a continuous function that outputs a valid value for the $i$th node, given that the other nodes have values according to assignment $x$ (where any value in $(0,1)$ is interpreted as ``$\garbo$'').
-For every type of gate, it is not hard to construct a continuous piecewise-linear function $F_i$ (or, in the case of \PURE, two such functions $F_i$ and $F_j$) that satisfies the constraints of that type of gate.
+For every type of gate, it is not hard to construct a continuous piecewise-linear function $F_i$ that satisfies the constraints of that type of gate.
+For \PURE gates, which have two outputs, we require two such functions $F_i$ and $F_j$, which can for example be taken to be $F_i(x) = \max\{0,2x_k-1\}$ and $F_j(x) = \min\{1,2x_k\}$, where node $k$ is the input of the gate.

 \begin{remark} Note that the definition of our logical gates essentially follows Kleene's strong logic of indeterminacy~\cite{Kleene52-metamathematics}, except that undetermined outputs are not required to take value $\garbo$, but instead any value in $\{0,1,\garbo\}$ can be used.
 This makes it easier to argue about reductions from \pcircuit, since the gadgets implementing the gates have to enforce fewer constraints.
 As a result of this connection to Kleene's logic, these gates can in particular be used to implement hazard-free circuits~\cite{IkenmeyerKLLMS19-hazard-free}. \end{remark}